-For vintage digital photo enthusiasts, especially of the low-cost CCD genre, one vintage camera well worth a look at is the Lumix DMC-FZ18, a model from the popular range of compact 'super zoom' digital bridge cameras from Panasonic.
-The camera was introduced in 2007, it updated the DMC-FZ8 and was sold side-by-side to it, and came fitted with an 8.3MP CCD sensor, an optically stabilized noninterchangeable Leica-designed 18x optical zoom lens (28-504mm equivalent on the full frame) capable of doing images with a 1cm macro mode, a 2.5 inch 230,000 pixels LCD display, and a 188,000 pixels EVF (electronic viewfinder), switchable to function alternatively.
+The camera updates the DMC-FZ8, which was sold alongside.
+It has an 8.3MP CCD sensor, an optically stabilized noninterchangeable Leica-designed 18x optical zoom lens (28-504mm equivalent), a 2.5 inch 230,000 pixels LCD display, and a 188,000 pixels EVF (electronic viewfinder), switchable to function alternatively.

 The DMC-FZ18, well past its 18th birthday now, handles well and is acknowledged for its sharp image quality and accurate color rendering.
 It performs well in various lighting conditions, with noise issues at higher ISO settings.
 The camera's extensive zoom range allows for versatility in capturing wide landscapes and distant subjects without changing lenses.
 Functional controls are available via features from point-and-shoot scene modes to advanced manual photographic controls, accessible via the joystick-controlled quick menu system.